100% Satisfaction Guarantee

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Iverson were recorded, including Iveson, Iverson, Ivison and others.

-More information is included under the topic Early Iverson Notables in all our PDF Extended History products.
+Another 73 words (5 lines of text) are included under the topic Early Iverson Notables in all our PDF Extended History products

-Iverson Settlers in the United States in the 19th Century
+Iverson Settlers in United States in the 19th Century

 - Halvor Iverson, who arrived in New York, NY in 1825